-Are you looking for full mouth reconstruction in Longmont?
-If so, Dr. Hedrick can help you active a better smile.
-She has helped many patients achieve beautiful smiles through full mouth reconstruction and it’s one of the most fulfilling things that we do.
+Are you looking for a dentist in Longmont for full mouth reconstruction?
+If so, Dr. Hedrick can help you achieve a better smile.
+She has helped many patients through full mouth reconstructions, and they’re one of the most fulfilling procedures we perform.

 What is Full Mouth Reconstruction?

-First, the process starts with a consultation in our Longmont office.
-During this step we will scan your mouth as well as taking X-rays to get a clear picture of your bone, gums, and teeth.
-Dr. Hedrick will then have a conversation about how we can achieve your goals and discuss all options.
+First, the process starts with a consultation in our office, which includes scanning your mouth and taking X-rays to get a clear picture of your bone, gums, and teeth.
+Dr. Hedrick will then have a conversation about how we can achieve your goals, and she’ll discuss all options with you.

-Second, Dr. Hedrick will present your treatment plan.
-During this step we will show you a wax up.
-This is a wax model that will show you what your smile will look like after treatment.
+Second, Dr. Hedrick will present your treatment plan, and we’ll show you a “wax-up”, which is a model that will demonstrate what your smile will look like after treatment.

-Finally, you can start the treatment after the treatment plan is accepted.
-The treatment can take anywhere from about one 6 weeks to a few years depending on several factors.
-For example, if Invisalign is needed your will be in the clear aligners for approximately a year.
-After the teeth are straightened with clear aligners then the remainder of the procedures can start.
-It may take about a month for the rest of the procedures to be completed after the clear aligners are complete.
+Finally, you can begin treatment after your treatment plan is accepted, which can take anywhere from about one to six weeks to a few years depending on several factors.
+For example, with Invisalign, treatment may last a year.
+After the teeth are straightened with clear aligners, the remaining procedures can begin, which may take an additional month or so.

-What is a Typical Full Mouth Reconstruction Case in Longmont?
+What Is a Typical Full Mouth Reconstruction Case?

-Most our full mouth rehab cases involve patients in their 50’s.
-Most of these patients have had teeth that were shrinking.
+Most of our full mouth rehab cases involve patients in their 50s whose teeth are shrinking.

-Typically, these cases involve opening the bite with a crown on every tooth.
-This allows the length of the teeth to be increased, thus giving a youthful smile.
+These cases usually involve opening the bite by placing a crown on every tooth, which increases the length of each one and gives a youthful smile.

-Regarding the timeline of a typical case, it usually takes 6-8 weeks to complete.
+A typical case usually takes six to eight weeks to complete.
 However, every patient is different.
-If there are financial constraints, we can do a full mouth rehab in phases over a year or two.
+If there are financial constraints, we can perform a full mouth rehab in phases, which may last a year or two.

-What Procedures can be Involved with a Full Mouth Reconstruction?
+What Procedures Could Be Involved With a Full Mouth Reconstruction?

-Practically any dental procedure can be part of a full mouth reconstruction.
-The below procedures are some of the most common procedures that make up full mouth rehab.
+Practically any dental procedure could be part of a full mouth reconstruction.
+Below are some of the most common:

 - Bone grafting: Sometimes needed for dental implants if there isn’t enough bone structure

-- Crowns and bridges: Cover teeth that are missing or damaged
+- Crowns and bridges: Cover missing or damaged teeth

 - Invisalign: Straightening teeth may be a prerequisite before starting other procedures.